Partagás (cigar brand): Vitolas in the Partagás Line

+The most sold Cuban Cigar

+The Partagás Serie D No. 4 is widely regarded as the most sold Cuban cigar globally.
+Introduced in 1975, it has become the most sold Cuban cigars worldwide in the early 2010s, surpassing the Montecristo No.4.

 General Cigar Company's Partagás

 Following the Cuban Revolution and the seizure of the Partagás factory, the Cifuentes family's patriarch, Ramón Cifuentes Toriello, was initially offered the job of heading Cuba's new state-owned tobacco monopoly, but refused and instead emigrated from the country, moving to the United States.

 After working for years in the cigar industry, Ramon Cifuentes Toriello re-launched the brands Partagás and Bolívar cigars with the General Cigar Company, which in 1978 obtained a trademark for the American market.
 Initial production took place in Jamaica, but the following year production of the revisited brand moved to a modern factory in Santiago, the second largest city of the Dominican Republic.

 In 1995 the 70,000 sqft Santiago facility employed approximately 600 workers, who produced cigars bearing both the Partagas and Macanudo labels.
 Approximately 8 million Partagás cigars were produced by General Cigar Dominicana in that year.

 A similar trade dress to the Cuban product has been used by General Cigar for its competing version of the Partagás brand, employing a red-and-gold band scheme, save with the word "Habana" replaced by the date "1845" on the packaging.